deeztek/Hermes-Secure-Email-Gateway/updates/v260912/README.md

 These changes are in the Link Guard container image and arrive with the upgrade.
 No configuration change is needed.

 **Recommended:** if you have not already, add a VirusTotal or Google Safe Browsing API key on **Content Checks > Link Guard**.
-Both are free for this volume of use, and Link Guard's reputation layer only runs when a key is present.
+The reputation layer only runs when a key is present.
+Both providers offer a free tier aimed at low volume use, so check their current usage limits against your own mail volume before enabling one.
+Link Guard caches verdicts, which keeps the number of lookups well below the number of links scanned and helps considerably at the free tier.

 ### Ranges that Postfix rejects can no longer be saved